National Day of Spain

-National Day of Spain commemorates the discovery of the Americas by Christopher Columbus for Spain on October 12, 1492.
+National Day of Spain commemorates the discovery of the Americas by Christopher Columbus for Spain on 12 October 1492.
 The date is a key point for Spain's overseas influence and legacy to the world and to the Americas in particular.
 It symbolizes Spain's vast, common heritage with today's American countries, which made up the Spanish Empire, the first global power in world history.

-October 12 is also the official Spanish language day, the Feasts of both Our Lady of the Pillar and the Virgin of Zapopan as well as the Day of the Spanish Armed Forces.
+12 October is also the official Spanish language day, the Feasts of both Our Lady of the Pillar and the Virgin of Zapopan as well as the Day of the Spanish Armed Forces.

-October 12 is also an official holiday in much of Hispanic America, though under varying names (Día de la Hispanidad, Día de la Raza, Día del Respeto a la Diversidad Cultural, Día de la Resistencia Indígena, etc.).
+12 October is also an official holiday in much of Hispanic America, though under varying names (Día de la Hispanidad, Día de la Raza, Día del Respeto a la Diversidad Cultural, Día de la Resistencia Indígena, etc.).
 To varying degrees, these holidays celebrate the historical and cultural ties among Hispanic American countries, ties between them and Spain, and their common Hispanic and pre-Hispanic indigenous American heritage.
-Furthermore, on the second Monday in October, the United States celebrates Columbus Day.
+Furthermore, on the second Monday in October, the United States celebrates Columbus Day/ Indigenous Peoples' Day.